Behind These Hazel Eyes: Chart performance

-"Behind These Hazel Eyes" debuted at number eighty-seven on the Billboard Hot 100 on the week ending, April 23, 2005.
-The song stayed inside the top ten in Billboard Hot 100 for fifteen weeks before peaking at number six on the week ending June 11, 2005.
-It consequently held the record as the song with the most weeks in the chart's top ten without hitting the top five, before being surpassed by Rihanna's "Needed Me" which spent sixteen weeks in the top ten but only peaked at number seven, eleven years later in 2016.
+"Behind These Hazel Eyes" debuted at number 87 on the Billboard Hot 100 on the week ending, April 23, 2005.
+The song stayed inside the top 10 on Billboard Hot 100 for 15 weeks before peaking at number six on the week ending June 11, 2005.
+It consequently held the record as the song with the most weeks in the chart's top 10 without hitting the top five, before being surpassed by Rihanna's "Needed Me", which spent 16 weeks in the top 10, but only peaked at number seven 11 years later in 2016.

 On the week ending May 28, 2005, "Behind These Hazel Eyes" jumped from number seven to number three on the Billboard Pop 100 Airplay chart.
 With "Since U Been Gone" holding steady at number two, the ascent made Clarkson the first artist with two songs in the top three of the chart.
-The song also appeared on the US Pop Songs at number thirty on the week ending April 30, 2005, and peaked at number two on the week ending July 9, 2005.
+The song also appeared on the US Pop Songs at number 30 on the week ending April 30, 2005, and peaked at number two on the week ending July 9, 2005.
 It spent seven consecutive weeks at number two and was held off the top spot by Mariah Carey's "We Belong Together".
-It became the sixteenth ranked single of the 2000s decade on the Pop Songs chart compiled by Billboard.
+It became the 16th-ranked single of the 2000s decade on the Pop Songs chart compiled by Billboard.
 On the Billboards Radio Songs, the song peaked at number four on August 6, 2005.
 On the week ending August 27, 2005, the song topped the Adult Top 40 and stayed in the position for five consecutive weeks.
-On January 31, 2008, "Behind These Hazel Eyes" was certified platinum by the Recording Industry Association of America (RIAA).
+On January 31, 2008, "Behind These Hazel Eyes" was certified platinum by the Recording Industry Association of America.
 The song has sold 1,644,000 digital copies in the United States as of September 2017.

 Internationally, "Behind These Hazel Eyes" was a commercial success.
 In Australia, the song debuted and peaked at number six on the week ending July 3, 2005.
 In New Zealand, the song entered New Zealand Singles Chart and peaked at number seven on the week ending July 4, 2005, as the highest debut of the week.
 In the United Kingdom, the song also debuted and peaked at number nine on the week ending October 1, 2005.
 In Ireland, the song debuted at number nine on the week ending September 22, 2005, and peaked at number four on the week ending November 3, 2005.